jfitisoff/site-object/README.md

   end
 end

-# Models the new page, which shows summaries of the last ten most recent posts.
+# Models the news page, which shows summaries of the last ten most recent posts.
 The user
 # can drill down on these summaries to read the full story.
 class NewsPage < RubyLangSite::Page
   # Sets a templated URL that will be used for navigation (and for URL matching if a URL